 Washers and dryers are provided by Housing and Residence Life.
 The laundry facilities within each hall are to be used solely by the residents of the respective hall.
 If a resident allows a non-resident to use the laundry facilities, the resident's account may be charged \$25.
+Laundry facilities are operated by either quarters or through the PayRange App.
 NOTE: The university is not responsible for lost or stolen items.